jpilla/aws-rag-pipeline/README.md

 This project uses data from the Amazon Review Dataset (2018) provided by UCSD.
 If you use this dataset or the scripts provided here, please cite:

-**Justifying recommendations using distantly-labeled reviews and fined-grained aspects** Jianmo Ni, Jiacheng Li, Julian McAuley
+**Justifying recommendations using distantly-labeled reviews and fine-grained aspects** Jianmo Ni, Jiacheng Li, Julian McAuley
 _Empirical Methods in Natural Language Processing (EMNLP)_, 2019
 [PDF](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp2019.pdf) | [Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/)